 Wernigerode is also the start of the Brockenbahn, the historical Harz railway which I’ll tell you more about later on in this post.
 Good food can be found at Harzer Schnitzelstubchen in Hotel Alte Brennerei and a perfect Kaffee mit Kuchen was made for me at Louisen Cafe.

-Nature in the Harz Mountains
+Nature in the Harz Mountains and Harz National Park

 For those looking for impressive nature: you will not be disappointed.
 Previously I already wrote this blog about how I lost my heart to the Harz and about hiking a section of the Harzer Hexenstieg.
 I also climbed Brocken back then and during this visit, I climbed it again, from another trail this time.